KlaudiaK1/TruckManagement/README.md

 If you want to check waiting time for an exact truck, you should enter '0'.
 Then you will be able to type truck id and the waiting time will be shown.

 If you enter something that isn't a positive integer, the program ends.

+## Technical documentation
+Technical documentatnion is placed in JavaDocs folder.